Close

 Basic Approach

-Upholding its founding spirit of “benefiting society through its business activities,” Lion, in addition to pursuing economic development, has long considered its impact on the environment and society and worked to address related issues through its business activities.
+Upholding its founding spirit of “benefiting society through its business activities,” Lion has long promoted economic development and has built a considerable track record in addressing environmental and social issues through its business activities.

-At present, we are tackling key management issues to reduce risks and achieve our management vision for 2030 of “Becoming an advanced daily healthcare company.”
-At the same time, we are practicing management driven by our purpose, “Make a difference in everyday lives by redesigning habits: ReDesign.”
+At present, we are working toward achieving our management vision for 2030 of “Becoming an advanced daily healthcare company” backed by our purpose, “Make a difference in everyday lives by redesigning habits: ReDesign,” which serves as our management foundation in line with the overarching aim of contributing to a sustainable society while driving business growth.

 Sustainability Management (Implementation Framework)